What is the application deadline?

 Do I have to practice in California?

 No, Pacific McGeorge is accredited by the American Bar Association, which allows graduates from Pacific McGeorge to sit for any bar exam in the United States.
-Further, our alumni network stretches across the United States, and we also have extensive contacts abroad from Guatemala all the way to Salzburg, Austria.
-We are confident that you can practice outside of California.
+Our alumni network spans the 50 United States and 52 countries across the globe.

 Is there any on-campus housing?